sendgrid/sendgrid-nodejs/packages/mail/USE_CASES.md

 sgMail.sendMultiple(msg);
 ```

-Note that `sendMultiple(msg)` is a convenience shortcut for `send(msg, true)`, and alternatively you can also set the `isMultiple` flag to `true` on your `msg` object.
+Note that `sendMultiple(msg)` is a convenience shortcut for `send(msg, true)`, and alternatively, you can also set the `isMultiple` flag to `true` on your `msg` object.

 <a name="multiple-emails-multiple-recipients"></a>
 # Send Multiple Emails to Multiple Recipients

-The `send` method also accepts an array of email msg if you want to send multiple different single emails with for example different content and sender values.
+The `send` method also accepts an array of email msg if you want to send multiple different single emails with, for example, different content and sender values.
 This will send multiple requests (in parallel), so be aware of any API rate restrictions:

 ```js
 const emails = [